ua-cms/higgscharm/README.md

 optional arguments:
   -h, --help            show this help message and exit --processor PROCESSOR
-                        processor to be used {ztomumu, ztoee} (default ztomumu) --dataset DATASET     dataset name
+                        processor to be used {ztomumu, ztoee, zzto4l, hww}
+  --dataset DATASET     dataset name
-  --year YEAR           dataset year {2022preEE, 2022postEE} (default 2022postEE)
+  --year YEAR           dataset year {2022preEE, 2022postEE}
-  --nfiles NFILES       number of root files to include in each dataset partition (default 20) --eos                 Enable saving outputs to /eos --submit              Enable Condor job submission.
+  --nfiles NFILES       number of root files to include in each dataset partition (default 10) --eos                 Enable saving outputs to /eos --submit              Enable Condor job submission.
 If not provided, it just builds condor files
 ```